CasperLumby/Bottleneck_Size_Estimation/README.md

 ```
 This creates a directory `Transmission1_qStarStar` with all the inferred haplotype frequencies q** (taken from x*) stored in folders `Seed_$s` where `$s` goes from 1 to 100 to cover all the 100 replicate samples.

-We then concatenate the inferred frequencies of each segment across the 100 replicates and store them in a new folder called `Transmission1_bottleneck` with 8 subfolders corresponding to each gene segment, `segment_$t`, and concatenated file name `test_$t.txt` (where `$t` varies from 0 to 7) by typing the following in the command line:
+We then concatenate the inferred frequencies of each segment across the 100 replicates and store them in a new folder called `Transmission1_bottleneck` with 8 subfolders corresponding to each gene segment, `segment_$t`, and concatenated file names `test_$t.txt` (where `$t` varies from 0 to 7) by typing the following in the command line:
 ```bash
 mkdir Transmission1_bottleneck
 for t in `seq 0 7`; do